wxjiao/wxjiao.github.io/_pages/openings.md

 We usually have limited bandwidth to take on bachelor or master students from other universities.
 However, if you think you are a very good fit, feel free to reach out.

 # Internships
 If you are interested in an internship, please apply to our [Student Summer Research Fellowship program](https://www.inf.ethz.ch/studies/summer-research-fellowship.html) (annual deadline in December) or the [ThinkSwiss Scholarships](https://thinkswiss.org/) (annual deadline in January).
-We cannot support internships outside these programs and there is no need to send us email inquiries. **We would not be able to respond to your emails**.
+We cannot support internships outside these programs and **there is no need to send us email inquiries**.
+We would not be able to respond to your emails.

 **Members of various minority groups in academia are especially encouraged to apply.**